sparkfish/augraphy/doc/base/augmentationpipeline.md

 ## The Data Dictionary

-The output of the pipeline will be a dictionary containing the image at various stages of processing along with augmentations applied.
+To apply a pipeline, use the `augment` method on an image.
+The output of an applied pipeline will be a dictionary containing the image at various stages of processing along with augmentations applied.
 Additional metadata can be added by augmentations in the pipeline.
-In the example usage above, the `pipeline` variable contains this dictionary of results.
+In the example usage above, the `data` variable contains this dictionary of results.

 | Key                     | Description                                                                                                          |
 |-------------------------|----------------------------------------------------------------------------------------------------------------------|